NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

-Given a dataset of ISIS .cub camera files it is desired to run SfS on, it is suggested to attempt to convert them to corresponding CSM models as described in :numref:`create_csm_lronac`, and if the pixel errors as output by ``cam_test`` are no more than the order of 0.5 pixels, to use the CSM models instead of the ISIS ones in all the tools outlined below (``parallel_bundle_adjust``, ``parallel_stereo``,
+Given a dataset of ISIS .cub camera files it is desired to run SfS on, it is suggested to attempt to convert them to corresponding CSM models as described in :numref:`create_csm_linescan`, and if the pixel errors as output by ``cam_test`` are no more than the order of 0.5 pixels, to use the CSM models instead of the ISIS ones in all the tools outlined below (``parallel_bundle_adjust``, ``parallel_stereo``,